underrun/pybsddb/docs/dbenv.rst

 enough in many cases.
 Users more demanding must use the **full** Base Replication API.

-This module requires POSIX support, so you must compile Berkeley DB with it if you want to be able to use the Replication Manager.
+This module requires pthread support (in Unix), so you must compile Berkeley DB with it if you want to be able to use the Replication Manager.

 .. function:: repmgr_start(nthreads, flags)

    Starts the replication manager.
    `More info...
    <http://download.oracle.com/docs/cd/E17076_02/html/api_reference/
-   C/repmgr_start.html>`__
+   C/repmgrstart.html>`__

 .. function:: repmgr_set_local_site(host, port, flags=0)